harveybarnhard/endur/README.md

 # endur
 Using Strava data to create personalized reports

-# Replication Steps:
+# Replication Steps
-Here are the steps I took to get this up-and-running:
+Here are the steps I took to get this up-and-running.
+If other people start using this I'll find a more streamlined way to replicate this, especially by removing the need for steps 4 and 5.

 ## Step 1: Prepare Strava
 Create an "application" on [Strava](https://www.strava.com/settings/api).
 Put "local host" (without the quotes)